jimvdl/rs-cache/README.md

 Integration tests are running on Oldschool RuneScape version 180, which you can run at any time because the cache is included in the `./data/osrs_cache` directory.
 RS3 Integration tests are running on version 904.
 The RS3 cache is too large to include on GitHub.

-This crate is experimentald.
-I will implement Additional features once I need them for my own project.
+This crate is marked as experimental.
+I will implement additional features once I need them for my own project.
-__If you require a certain feature feel free to open an issue.__
+__If you require a certain feature feel free to [open an issue](https://github.com/jimvdl/rs-cache/issues/new).__

 ## Usage